 Reading with and against the grain of the text, my own tentative and non-expert conclusions are these:

-–Aniconism appears, disappears, and re-appears in the history of ancient Israelite history.
+–Aniconism appears, disappears, and re-appears in anciebnt Israelite history.
 Its form is contingent, and there’s nothing about it that is particularly unique to monotheism in its struggle with idolatry.
 Aniconism is a broader phenomenon than ancient Israelite and is in fact much older than it.
 As per Mettinger, it appears across the Levant in the 11th and 10th centuries BCE.

 –It’s not the Middle Bronze Age earthy, sexy gods and goddesses that provide the immediate visual backdrop bothering the biblical writers.
 The images that would have bothered them were more like the Egyptian-inspired solar and Assyrian-Aramean astral iconographies.
 The pagan gods and goddesses lose much of their earthy, egalitarian charm ascribed to them by Keel and Uehlinger at some point after the Middle Age Bronze Period.
 The gods become hard, virile, bright, distant, nasty, and war-like.
 They lose their earthy aspect; they become solar and astral.
 Were Iron Age gods warm, like Middle Age Bronze gods might have been?